codybloemhard/termdaw/doc.md

 It is read on startup and can't be refreshed.
 If you change something you have to change termdaw again.
 The config is project wide, you'll have a config for every project.
-The config file is named `project.toml` and TermDaw will look for it in the directory it's been launched in.
+The config file is named `project.toml` and TermDaw will look for it in the directory it's been launched in, if no cli arguments are given.
+You can give one cli argument, a directory, which will become the working directory in which is will look for the .toml file and to which the main lua file is relative.

 ### Example